mknzz/burglary-docs/config.md

 ## Dispatch shooting blips

 If the dispatch blips for shooting or fighting are not appearing at the correct location, it’s likely due to the use of player coords when sending a dispatch alert.

-`exports['sk-burglary']:GetCurrentDoorCoords()` -- If no door coords are available, player coords will be returned

 To fix the `Shooting()` and `Fight()` functions in `ps-dispatch`, please navigate to the `alerts.lua` file in the `client` folder, you will need to make the following changes: